TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

 Please read the Fidelity Funds Privacy Policy in conjunction with the Privacy Policy for the Fidelity Investments companies of which you are also a customer.

-The Fidelity Funds Privacy Policy is provided on behalf of the Fidelity Investments family of mutual funds.
+The Fidelity Funds Privacy Policy is provided on behalf of the Fidelity Investments family of mutual funds, including those advised by Strategic Advisers, Inc.

-Effective June 2016
+Effective June 2017
-©1998-2016 FMR LLC.
+©1998-2017 FMR LLC.
 All Rights Reserved.

 Questions?

 *   800-343-3548 800-343-3548
 *   Find an Investor Center

-2016 Privacy Notice
+2017 Privacy Notice

 View the Fidelity Investments and the Fidelity Funds Privacy Notice (PDF)

-524812.31.0
+524812.32.0

 *   Mutual Funds
 *   ETFs